wtagr/mengstats/content/home/experience.md

   Current projects include:

   * Evaluation and measures on data reliability
-  * Hypothesis test of difference on distributions
+  * (Multiple) Hypothesis test of difference on distributions
   * Analysis and modeling on fMRI, fNIRs and behavioral data
   * Functional data analysis
   """